-Certificates of ownership and agricultural holdings must accompany all planning applications.
+Certificates of ownership and agricultural holdings must be sent with all planning applications.

 What are certificates of ownership and agricultural holdings?

-There are two types of certificates that should accompany all applications:
+There are two types of certificates that should be sent with all applications:

-- this certificate is not required for applications for the approval of reserved matters, removal or variation of conditions, consent to work on a tree subject to a Tree Preservation Order or advertisement consent.
+- consent to work on a tree subject to a Tree Preservation Order

 - an agricultural holdings certificate